markadev/ansible-docker/README.rst

 Try it out with one of the examples that comes with the source code::

-   ansible-docker examples/mysql/mysql-5.7.yml
+   dockalot examples/mysql/mysql-5.7.yml

 Configuration File
 ==================
-The configuration file for ``ansible-docker`` is a single YAML file containing 2 sections separated by ``---``.
+The configuration file for ``dockalot`` is a single YAML file containing 2 sections separated by ``---``.
 The first section contains the configuration for the Docker image to build.
 The second section is a full-blown Ansible playbook that you can make as simple or as complex